sstelfox/stelfox.net/content/knowledge_base/brewing/steam_mashing.md

 That is much different than a pressure cooker principle, where one is just capturing what the stove is boiling off as it boils.

-Now… if one had the whole corny full of 240F water, then we'd have 19L x 2.2 lbs/litre x 28 btu/lb = 1170 btu stored up ready to go.
+Now... if one had the whole corny full of 240F water, then we'd have 19L x 2.2 lbs/litre x 28 btu/lb = 1170 btu stored up ready to go.
 Almost enough to do our whole batch.
 We need 1440 btu to go from 128 to 170F.